moskytw/mosql/docs/result.rst

     key      : email
     val      : ['It is my third email.', 'It is my second email.', 'It is my first email.']

+It is better than original result set, right?
+And it is transparent for the SQL experts.

-It is a dict-like object, so you can update the value via setting item.
+And it is just a dict-like object, so you can update the value via setting a new value to them.

 ::